maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 4. Login
 5. Feedback Surveys
 6. Backup of your data
+7. Sharing the Me App with others
-7. Your rights in relation to your data
+8. Your rights in relation to your data
-8. Right of complaint to a supervisory authority
+9. Right of complaint to a supervisory authority
-9. Other
+10. Other

 Below you will find the essential information about the processing of your data in the Me App and your rights associated with it.
 Please read this privacy statement carefully, before giving your consent to it.